What is life insurance in Switzerland

 Young insured persons in particular usually choose the chance of return, since such a long investment horizon usually results in much more capital for the insured person.

-More and more people are choosing this form, also called mixed life insurance, because it can be used in so many ways.
+More and more people are choosing this form, also called mixed life insurance, because it is a versatile swiss army knife and can be used in so many ways.

 At the end of the insurance period, such an enormous capital is built up through compound interest, which would never be possible by saving alone.